bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 # OR
 git rebase -i [SHA]
 # SHA is the unique identifier for a given commit.
 It's a 40 character hash
-# (SHA=Simple Hashing Algorithm) which is often referenced byt just the first 7
+# (SHA=Simple Hashing Algorithm) which is often referenced by just the first 7
 # characters.
 You'll usually see it just to the left of the commit message

 # Check that your main branch is up to date